GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-run-v2/README.md

 # tftest modules=1 resources=1
 ```

-If previous creation of the VPC Access Connector is required, use the `vpc_connector_create` variable which also supports optional attributes like number of instances, machine type, or throughput.
+If creation of the VPC Access Connector is required, use the `vpc_connector_create` variable which also supports optional attributes like number of instances, machine type, or throughput.
 The connector will be used automatically.

 ```hcl
 module "cloud_run" {